-The Canadian federal government has begun addressing emissions from specific sectors of the economy, including working closely with the U.S. government to establish common North American vehicle emissions standards, as well as performance standards for thermal electricity generation.
+The Canadian federal government has begun addressing emissions from specific sectors of the economy, including working closely with the U.S. government on North American vehicle emissions standards.
 Canada has adopted renewable fuels regulations, requiring fuel producers and importers to have an average of at least five percent of their gasoline supply come from renewable sources (such as ethanol) and to have an average of at least two percent of their diesel supply come from renewable sources (such as bio-diesel).